microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![start creating the base app](../../assets/images/extend-m365-copilot-01/create-new-app.png)

-A panel opens up where you need to select **Copilot Extension** from the list of project types.
+A panel opens up where you need to select **Copilot Agent** from the list of project types.

 ![project types](../../assets/images/extend-m365-copilot-01/copilot-extension.png)

-Next, you will be asked to choose the app feature of Copilot extension.
+Next, you will be asked to choose the app feature of Copilot Agent.
 Choose `declarative agent` and select Enter.

 ![app feature types](../../assets/images/extend-m365-copilot-01/app-feature.png)